Atharva-Gangrade/ProjectFF_IMP/Project Details.md

 Questions

 1. What is Consumer and Customer API ?
    Ans.
-Is Consumer --> Lender And Customer --> Loan Apply karne wale
+Is Consumer --> End User And Customer --> Agency approve karne wali
 2. What is work of Transaction Processor API ?
    Ans.
 Does User bank transaction
 3. What is this reissue key and generate from where ?
+   Ans. reissue key from account check and also generate from there
 4. What is this check [[#^ab20c2|Create Consumer if not exist]] ?
+   Ans.
+If Consumer is not exist in
 5. What is Tagging Agent?
+   Ans.
+To Seperate Tansaction in category
 6. What is Counseling PDF Adapter & MISMO Adapter
+   Ans.
+Basic Process
 7. Work of 3P Agregator and Account Check
+   Ans Account check is for Customer for getting the reissue key And Mx is for Consumer Bank Connection
 Aggregator
 Tps Service